LukeShortCloud/rootpages/src/automation/ansible.rst

 Python API
 ----------

 Ansible is written in Python so it can be used programmatically to run Playbooks.
-This does not provide a thread-safe interface and is subject to change depending on the needs of the actual Ansible utilities.
-It is recommended to use a RESTful API from a dashboard such as the official AWX project.
-Using the direct Python libraries for Ansible is not recommended.
+Using the Ansible Python library directly is not recommended.
+It does not provide a thread-safe interface and is subject to change depending on the needs of the actual Ansible utilities.
+Instead, consider using `ansible-runner <https://ansible-runner.readthedocs.io/en/latest/>`__ or a RESTful API from a dashboard such as the official AWX project.
 [32]

 Testing
 -------